-With over five million Americans living with dementia, most people either have a loved one or know of someone with the disease.
+With more than 5 million Americans living with dementia, most people either have a loved one or know of someone with the disease.

 Dementia is a general term that refers to the severe decline of mental function.
 Alzheimer’s disease is a type of dementia that disrupts a person’s memory, thinking and behavior.
 Alzheimer’s is the most common form of dementia with a new diagnosis every 67 seconds in the United States.

 It is important for caregivers to create a plan of care with loved ones before their progression is too far along.

 As your loved one progresses through the disease, they will require changes in the level of care given to them.